CI Artifacts CDN

 Section titled “Secret Key and Key Rotation”Overview

-Section titled “Overview”The CDN is configured with a secret key that is used by the registry to generate signed URLs.
-This key is configured in Terraform, and is configured as a Kubernetes secret, sourced from Vault.
+Section titled “Overview”The CDN is configured with a secret key that is used by Artifacts to generate signed URLs.
+This key is provisioned by Terraform, and is configured as a Kubernetes secret, which in turn is sourced from Vault.

 Rotation

-Section titled “Rotation”In order to rotate a key, you should first create a new random_password
+Section titled “Rotation”In order to rotate a key, in the module provisioning the CDN, follow these steps:

-- Verify the new key by generating a signed URL (see above).
+create_new_keytotruethen apply the change - Grab the new key from the outputs (see Overview above) and verify the new key by generating a signed URL (see above)

 - Wait at least 15 minutes which is the maximum lifetime of signed URLs generated by Artifacts